ewiger/picostack/README.md

 Note that picostack is conceived as a virtualization manager - not a cloud service provider' software, but a single server split of available resources.

+---
+Copyright (c) 2014 Yauhen Yakimovich

+Licensed under the MIT License (MIT).
+Read a copy of LICENSE distributed with this code.

+---

 ### Creating VM instances by cloning

 To produce a new VM instance one should always clone a previously registered